 Well one of them will, the other is taking off for a summer job in Seattle.
 We won't think about that right now.

 For now, I'm reclaiming the washer and dryer and tackling the piles that are overflowing from our hampers.
 Oh boy, I can't wait!
 And apparently neither can this girl.
-It looks like she's ready to get started.
-It's her job to check for socks left behind and after that a little nap on the warm, vibrating dryer.
-Ahhhhh, what a life!

 You were wise to teach your boys to do their own laundry.
 I still wash my boys' clothes, and they are 19 and 15.
 I think it is time to start the weaning process.
 Thanks for the inspiration!